Bird flu Q&A: What to know to help protect yourself and your pets

 Okay, I'm not butchering or touching any birds, but do I need to stop using my bird feeder?
 What about touching bird poop?

-How long bird flu survives depends on a variety of factors.
-For example, it can survive for weeks in certain cold and wet conditions.
-Contracting the virus from a contaminated surface is a legitimate concern for people who are "handling equipment associated with animal care on poultry or dairy farms," says Lakdawala, who adds that people should be cautious at petting zoos and agricultural fairs.
+How long H5N1 bird flu survives on objects depends on a variety of factors.
+For example, it can survive for days or even weeks under certain colder conditions and in water.
+Contracting the virus from a contaminated surface is a legitimate concern for people who are "handling equipment associated with animal care on poultry or dairy farms," says Lakdawala, adding that people should be cautious at petting zoos and agricultural fairs, too.

 "If you had things that had bird poop on them, yes, you would want to avoid that or disinfect it," says Anderson.

-You could do the same for your bird feeder, if you're concerned.
-He says just use common sense hygiene principles like washing your hands and avoid rubbing your eyes before hand washing.
+You could do the same for your bird feeder.
+He says just use common sense hygiene principles like washing your hands and avoid touching your face before hand washing.

 People who have backyard flocks should be particularly cognizant of the risk, especially if they live in the path of migratory birds.
 Do your best to keep your poultry from mixing with wild birds.
 If you're concerned, you can wear an N95 mask around them.